Master of Urban Planning: Specialization in Urban Economic Development

 • UP 5820 Urban and Regional Economics (ECO 5800, which has ECO 2010 (Microeconomics) or consent of instructor as a prerequisite) (three credits)

-Students may substitute alternative electives that match specialized interests as long as they are included in an approved plan of work; examples might include a proposed new course with a labor emphasis or a course in finance at the Business School.
+Students may substitute alternative electives that match specialized interests as long as they are included in an approved plan of work; examples might include a proposed new course with a labor emphasis or a course in finance at the Mike Ilitch School of Business.

 Course sequencing